 Step 3: Choose a Copy Mode and Customize the DVD

-Now, select a copy mode from the six available options.
-After choosing, you can customize the backup by selecting specific chapters, audio tracks, and subtitles.
-If you're creating a digital backup, you can save the file as an ISO image or VIDEO_TS folder.
+Select a copy mode based on your goal.
+For example, Full Disc keeps menus and extras, while Main Movie focuses on the main title.
+You can also select specific chapters, audio tracks, and subtitles.
+If you are creating a digital backup, save the result as an ISO image or VIDEO_TS folder.

 How to copy DVDs with DVDFab DVD Copy